vega/vega/docs/docs/api/view.md

 - *event* - The [event](https://developer.mozilla.org/en-US/docs/Web/Events) that caused an update to the tooltip display.
 - *item* - The scenegraph item corresponding to the tooltip.
 - *value* - The tooltip value to display.
 If `null` or `undefined`, indicates that no tooltip should be shown.
 The tooltip *value* may have an arbitrary type, including Object and Array values.
 It is up the *tooltipHandler* to appropriately interpret and display this value.
-- In addition, Vega invokes the *tooltipHander* using the current View as the *this* context for the function.
+- In addition, Vega invokes the *tooltipHandler* using the current View as the *this* context for the function.

 The default handler uses built-in browser support to show tooltips.
 It takes a value to show in a tooltip, transforms it to a string value, and sets the HTML `"title"` attribute on the element containing the View.
 The default handler will coerce literal values to strings, and will show the contents of Object or Array values (up to one level of depth).
 For Object values, each key-value pair is displayed on its own line of text (`"key1: value\nkey2: value2"`).